WellthCare

 To move from passive cost-bearing to active value creation, employers should:

-- Benchmark Precisely: Compare your contribution rates and plan designs against industry and size-specific peers, not just national averages.
+1. Benchmark Precisely: Compare your contribution rates and plan designs against industry- and size-specific peers, not just national averages.

-- Audit for Waste: Analyze claims data to identify areas of inefficiency, such as underutilized preventive care or high pharmacy spend, which can account for 20-25% of wasted healthcare expenditure.
+2. Audit for Waste: Analyze claims data to find inefficiencies like underutilized preventive care or high pharmacy spend—which can account for 20–25% of wasted healthcare spend.

-- Evaluate New Models: Explore innovative solutions that align incentives.
-For example, a "Trojan Horse" approach like WellthCare allows employers to add a high-value, zero-net-cost benefit initially.
-This generates real behavioral data to prove where larger structural changes-like moving to a self-funded WellthCare Complete plan-can safely deliver 30-45% savings versus traditional BUCA (Blue Cross, UnitedHealthcare, Cigna, Aetna) premiums.
+3. Evaluate New Models: Explore solutions that align incentives.
+A "Trojan Horse" approach like WellthCare lets you add a high-value, zero-net-cost benefit initially.
+WellthCare then uses the behavioral data it generates to prove savings and guide expansion, ensuring that every step from preventive care to self-funding is driven by real employee usage and measurable outcomes.
+The behavioral data it generates can then support larger changes—like moving to a self-funded WellthCare Complete plan—that deliver 30–45% savings versus traditional BUCA premiums.

-- Communicate Total Value: Clearly articulate to employees not just the premium share you pay, but the entire ecosystem of value-healthcare, instant rewards, and wealth accumulation-that their benefits package provides.
+4. Communicate Total Value: Tell employees not just the premium share you pay, but the full ecosystem of value: healthcare, instant rewards, and wealth accumulation.

-In conclusion, while the average employer contribution is a critical data point, it is merely the starting line.
-The future of benefits lies in leveraging that contribution strategically to build a system where better health automatically builds real wealth for employees, while simultaneously lowering costs and mitigating risk for the employer.
-This Health-to-Wealth alignment turns the traditional cost burden into a competitive advantage.
+So the average employer contribution is a critical data point, but it's just the starting line.
+The future of benefits lies in leveraging that contribution strategically—building a system where better health automatically builds real wealth for employees while lowering costs and risk for the employer.
+That Health-to-Wealth alignment turns a traditional cost burden into a competitive advantage.